-I. PROCESS OF ONGOING REVIEW
+PROCESS OF ONGOING REVIEW

-Meeting Synopsis: The AHAC was advised by staff this strategy is required by Florida Statutes Section 163.3177(6)(f)3.
-As new policies, ordinances, or development plans are reviewed, a mechanism shall be established to review these actions with respect to affordability.
+Meeting Synopsis: The AHAC was advised by staff this strategy is required by Florida Statutes Section 420.9071(16).
+As new policies, ordinances or development plans are reviewed, a mechanism shall be established to review these actions with respect to affordability.
 The county has existing staff-level reviews and policy boards which are used for this purpose.